polca/premise/docs/load.rst

 Superstructure database
 ***********************

-If several databases re built, *premise* can generate a superstructure database, as explained in Steubing_ et al, 2021.
+If several scenario databases are built, *premise* can generate a superstructure database, as explained in Steubing_ et al, 2021.
 This allows to explore several scenarios while writing only one database in a brightway2 project.
 Besides writing the database to disk, this also creates a *scenario difference file* that will be read